0x7ffc/0x7ffc.github.io/_posts/2019-06-23-why-you-should-try-dvorak.md

 ---
 layout: post
 title: "Why You Should Try Dvorak"
-description: "Dvorak is a popular keyboard layout alternative to the QWERTY layout, and after typing on Dvorak for 8 years, I certainly can recommand it to anyone want to have a more pleasant typing experience."
+description: "Dvorak is a popular keyboard layout alternative to the QWERTY layout, and after typing on Dvorak for 8 years, I certainly can recommend it to anyone want to have a more pleasant typing experience."
 ---

-Dvorak is a popular keyboard layout alternative to the Qwerty layout, and after typing on Dvorak for 8 years, I certainly can recommand it to anyone want to have a more pleasant typing experience.
+Dvorak is a popular keyboard layout alternative to the Qwerty layout, and after typing on Dvorak for 8 years, I certainly can recommend it to anyone want to have a more pleasant typing experience.

 First of all you should know that Dvorak and most keyboard layouts is designed for English users.
 For other languages the experience may vary.